 - Eligibility and Claim Filing: Becoming familiar with the eligibility criteria and the filing process of workers’ compensation claims is vitally important.

-In 2023, PA’s average weekly weekly compensation rate is cited as $1,273, according to the Department of Labor and Industry.
+In 2023, PA’s average weekly compensation rate is cited as $1,273, according to the Department of Labor and Industry.
 The Pennsylvania Workers’ Compensation Act is intended to provide financial and medical support for employees injured on the job in Pennsylvania, including:

 - Medical Benefits: This benefit program will cover all necessary treatment costs associated with work injuries or illnesses.